 Does a child need a passport to go to Puerto Rico?

-No, Puerto Rico is U.S. territory, so the flight is considered domestic.
+No, Puerto Rico is a U.S. territory, so the flight is considered domestic.

-At what age does a child need a passport to fly?
+At what age do you need a passport to cross the US border?

 - https://cw.usconsulate.gov/u-s-citizen-services/passports/